Hiking / Tramping / Walking during sunrise, sunset, full moon, stargazing and cosmic experiences

 Welcome to a walker’s paradise, where forests present timeless stories, rugged coastlines intrigue, farmland animals entertain, river valleys inspire and dramatic mountain ranges humble the soul.
 The diversity of tramping tracks across New Zealand’s national parks and green reserves means there’s a hike for everyone, from leisurely nature trails bringing unique ecosystems into focus, to challenging multi-day tramping adventures in remote, untouched wilderness.

 New Zealand landscapes are without a doubt one of the best trekking destinations in the world.
 A lush country incredibly rich in natural beauty and opportunities for adventure, and home to some of the friendliest people you’ll ever encounter, it’s a must-do destination for anyone who loves to hike and travel.
+Experience the best of New Zealand with our Guided Hiking NZ tours, including our popular New Zealand Hiking Vacations and New Zealand Hiking Packages, or join us for the best Hiking Tours NZ has to offer, by exploring the best of the North Island with our Guided Walks in North Island, NZ.
+Whether you’re looking for a leisurely hike, or a challenging multi-day trek, our New Zealand Hiking Treks have something for everyone.

 With SNM you can walk the very best of New Zealand’s landscapes!
 From altitude hiking in the Southern Alps to taking the paths less travelled we offer unique NZ walking experiences.